openforcefield/openforcefield.org/content/community/news/general/2021-11-10-interchange-update.md

 driver is not entirely precise.
 Regardless, this is a useful framework for ensuring outputs to these engines, and engines that may be supported in the future, are consistent with each other.
-This also serves as a template for how reference energies could be distributed by force field developers: given a molecule topology prepared in a perscribed way, force field XYZ should provide these particular energies.
+This also serves as a template for how reference energies could be distributed by force field developers: given a molecule topology prepared in a prescribed way, force field XYZ should provide these particular energies.
 At present, we have a decent idea of what engines _think_ these energies are but not what the original developers intended them to be; reference energies would enable a more direct route to testing engines and perhaps uncover bugs (relatively minor, but perhaps